 what is wealth?, 2017

-Video installation, in: Who Pays?, Kunstmuseum Liechtenstein.
+Video installation, in: Who Pays?, Kunstmuseum Liechtenstein, Vaduz.
 Curated by Christiane Meyer-Stoll.

-The Video installation what is wealth? is made of 3 moments:
+The Video installation what is wealth? is a three-part piece:

-the Cage Room needs a staff member to be present during the exhibition and invites the public to choose and read the publications, to waste time in the installation and to spin the wheel of fortune.
-The Cage Room operates like an exchange cage and is defined by a wire fencing (2m high).
-It contains art works from the collection of the Kunstmuseum Liechtenstein which are stored in boxes or on display on a table, ready to be examinated.
-It contains works of RELAX like the useme*s, receipts, piggy banks, silk prints, T-shirts and the videos FEDERICI 2 and reservoir news.
-Finally it contains the production made by artist and curator Gavin Wade (Eastside Projects Birmingham) and some artists from 2002 on the “Strategic Questions" by Buckminster Fuller in 1966.
+The Cage Room requires a staff member to be present during the exhibition who invites the public to select the publications to read, to waste time in the installation and to spin the wheel of fortune.
+The Cage Room operates like an exchange cage and is enclosed within a wire fence (2m high).
+It contains art works from the collection of the Kunstmuseum Liechtenstein, which are stored in boxes or on display on a table, ready to be viewed and studied.
+It contains works by RELAX, such as the useme*s, receipts, piggy banks, silk prints, T-shirts and the videos FEDERICI 2 and reservoir news.
+Finally it contains the production by the artist and curator Gavin Wade (Eastside Projects Birmingham) and some artists from 2002 on the “Strategic Questions" by Buckminster Fuller in 1966.
 Whereby these are mainly publications, posters, video pieces on laptops and various objects.
 The exhibition attendants have received exact instructions from RELAX on how they are to treat visitors.
 All are greeted and given information such as:

-− An invitation to sit down, to take your time, do nothing, engage in discussions, or daydream
+− An invitation to sit down, take your time, do nothing, but engage in discussions, or daydream

 − To obtain publications and objects, a deposit must be paid.
-The deposit pledged is a valuable, best of all a wallet, credit card, watch, mobile phone, etc. The objects are presented on a plinth pianted in blue with a mirror surface.
+The deposit pledged should be of value, best of all a wallet, credit card, watch, or mobile phone, etc. The objects are presented on a pedestal painted in blue with a mirror surface.

 − The cage can be closed and locked.
 This allows the attendant to remain in the room but outside of the cage.

-The Waste Room is defined by chairs and armchairs which are in the Gallery space.
-The furniture was lent by the staff of the museum.
+− The Waste Room is defined by chairs and armchairs from the museum’s gallery space.
+The furniture was lent by the museum staff.

-the Wheel of Fortune is an object that visitors can touch.
-The values are drawn on the wheel and a projected video displays the value curves.
+The Wheel of Fortune is an object that visitors are encouraged to spin.
+The values are listed on the wheel and a projected video displays the value curves.
 Everybody can win something.
-When the wheel stops, the wheel shows the values to be interpreted or invented by the visitors.
+When the wheel stops, the values shown proved to have been interpreted or invented by the visitors.
 There are no game rules.
 Whoever wins is awarded with THE WEALTH MANIFESTO poster.